VeeDevs/TaskMaster/README.md

-# Django Capstone Project
+#TaskMaster Django Capstone Project

 ## Project Description

-This is a Django-based web application that serves as the capstone project for a software engineering course.
-The application provides a set of features and functionalities that showcase the skills and knowledge acquired throughout the course.
+TaskMaster is a feature-rich task management application built using Django.
+It serves as the capstone project for a comprehensive software engineering course.
+The application allows users to create, update, and manage their tasks efficiently.
+Designed with a focus on simplicity and functionality, TaskMaster helps users stay organized and productive.
+The project showcases expertise in Django, Python, HTML, CSS, and Bootstrap, demonstrating skills in web development and deployment.

 ## Features